Annie Smith Ross: Children's librarianship

-Ross made visits to local schools to encourage children to visit the Charlotte library, which, under Ross's tenure, opened a designated children's room in 1904.
+Ross made visits to local schools to encourage children to visit the Charlotte library, which, under her tenure, opened a designated children's room in 1904.
 One book about the history of the Charlotte library notes that having a children's room was "a very modern idea in the early 1900s."
-Ross decorated the walls of the room with "pictures, birds, trees, etc." Ross held children's story hours and even lectures meant for audiences of children, including on the library's highly popular "Bird Day" in 1904, which drew 400 to 600 youngsters and adults, according to differing accounts.
+She decorated the walls of the room with "pictures, birds, trees, etc." Ross held children's story hours and lectures meant for audiences of children, including on the library's highly popular "Bird Day" in 1904, which drew 400 to 600 youngsters and adults, according to differing accounts.

 Ross wrote in 1903 that she believed "[o]ne of the most important features of library work is work with children."
 In 1906 she was appointed to the national American Library Association's Children's Librarians Section advisory board at its annual meeting in Narragansett Pier, Rhode Island.

 Library advocacy and outreach

 Ross saw public libraries' role in society as important.
 "Unquestionably the public library is about the most practical beneficence of modern times," she told a newspaper reporter in 1906.
 She seemed puzzled that libraries' role should need defending, writing: "It seems strange standing as we do in the dawn of the Twentieth Century it should be necessary to defend or justify the library as an important practical part of our educational system.
 The public library is an adult school, it is a perpetual and lifelong continuation class, it is the greatest educational factor that we have."

 Eager to promote the library's services to the community, Ross encouraged cooperation between her library and other local groups.
 She told a news reporter, "In the [Charlotte] Carnegie library, the aim is to cooperate with all existing educational agencies, for the general upbringing of the community".
 She also reminded the public that the library's children's room was available for community groups' use on weekday mornings.

-Ross engaged in public advocacy for the Charlotte Carnegie library even after her resignation.
+She engaged in public advocacy for the Charlotte Carnegie library even after her resignation.
 In March 1910, Ross, using her new married name Annie Smith Hovey, wrote to the Charlotte Observer newspaper in response to a reader's suggestion for the creation of a history museum for Charlotte (which the newspaper deemed "A Suggestion That Should Be Acted Upon").
 The reader had suggested that such a museum could get its start inside the library until it got its own building.
 Ross supported the reader's idea and made a plea for additional town appropriations for the library.
-Ross wrote that $1,500 in annual appropriations could unlock tenfold that amount from philanthropist Andrew Carnegie, which could pay for a library expansion big enough to include space for both historical items and more books.
+She wrote that $1,500 in annual appropriations could unlock tenfold that amount from philanthropist Andrew Carnegie, which could pay for a library expansion big enough to include space for both historical items and more books.